anupj/rustlings-solutions/README.md

 # rustlings 🦀❤️

-### This repo contains Anup Jadhavs solutions to Rustlings.
+### This repo contains Anup Jadhavs solution to rustlings exercises

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!